Hilary Beckles: Involvement with cricket

 Having authored several papers and essays on the role of cricket in British West Indian culture, Beckles was the driving force behind the establishment of the Centre for Cricket Research at the Cave Hill campus in 1994, which resulted in the refurbishment of the on-campus 3Ws Oval.
 Two years later, in 1996, he convinced the West Indies Cricket Board (WICB) to organise a match between the touring New Zealanders and a team selected by the university's vice-chancellor.
 Matches between touring sides and the Vice Chancellor's XI have since become a regular, almost annual, event.
 In 1999, Beckles published a two-volume series on the history of cricket in the Caribbean, entitled The Development of West Indies Cricket.
 Three years later, prior to the start of the 2002–03 cricket season, the WICB announced that the expanded Red Stripe Bowl, the premier limited-overs competition in the West Indies, would feature the university's cricket team.
 UWI's two-season stint in the tournament was largely a result of Beckles' efforts.
 He remains a director of what is now the C. L. R. James Centre for Cricket Research (named in honour of C. L. R. James), and is also overall sports coordinator for the university.

 Other positions

-Beckles serves on the editorial boards of several academic journals, including William and Mary Quarterly, The Journal of Caribbean History, and Sports in Society, and is an international editor for the The Journal of American History.
+Beckles serves on the editorial boards of several academic journals, including William and Mary Quarterly, The Journal of Caribbean History, and Sports in Society, and is an international editor for The Journal of American History.
 Outside of academia, he has filled the following positions: